Sunday, October 11, 2009

 After the firing is complete, the pottery is dunked in water to "freeze" the patterns.
 The reason the clay doesn’t crack under the drastic temperature change is that it is specifically designed to withstand thermal shock.

-Witnessing the fiery passion of raku as evening fell in the backyard, accentuated the magic for us all.
-Mosquitos came out and nibbled at our elbows and ankles but we kept working, engrossed in the process and unwilling to abandon the work.
+Witnessing the fiery mystery of raku as evening fell in the backyard accentuated the mystique of this ancient art form.
+Mosquitos came out and nibbled at our elbows and ankles but we kept working, engrossed in the process, unwilling to abandon our creations.
 The volcanic glow of the kiln, the heat of inhuman temperatures, and the sudden freezing and hissing of the pottery seemed like an alien encounter in the night.

 I couldn’t help but think of God and how the breath of his nostrils created the universe.
 By the power of his word he called galaxies forth and in the end he will also melt this world with a fiery judgment.